 To get started, create your social media pages, put up some flyers, and start advertising around your local community.
 Alternatively, sign up as a driver on Uber or Lyft to access an existing client base.

-3. Dabble in Retail Arbitrage
+3. Dabble in retail arbitrage

 retail arbitrage